 To determine construct validity, the MSK-HQG score was administered together with scores of reference instruments.
 Used were standard measures for disability and health related quality of life.
 Overall good correlation coefficients resulted.
 This fits to the idea that the construct ‘Musculoskeletal quality of health’ of the MSK-HQ is related to both constructs, but still is unique.
 The original version of the MSK-HQ showed coefficients around 0.8 for health related quality of life of patients with inflammatory arthritis and of patients from a physiotherapy cohort, which is a slightly stronger correlation than demonstrated in this study for the MSK-HQG.13, 40

 Clinicians need to be aware, that the SDC (9.4) for the MSK-HQG was roughly one point higher than the determined MIC (8.5).
 This is important as we suggest that clinicians should only consider an individual’s MSK-HQG score, which changes by at least 10 points, to be considered clinically meaningful.
-The MIC for the original version of the MSK-HQ of 5.5 points, calculated by Price et al., was distinctly lower.41 However, other coefficients were comparable.
+The MIC for the original version of the MSK-HQ of 5.5 points, calculated by Price et al., was distinctly lower41, but next to differences between the original and the translation this might be related to differences between the samples with many patients who received surgery in the UK-cohort or a different anchoring.
+However, other coefficients were comparable.
 For example, the correlation of the MSK-HQG change scores with those of the EQ-5D-5L was moderate, which was the same for the original UK physiotherapy cohort reported by Price et al.41 Also in alignment with previous work the effect size for the MSK-HQG was higher when compared to the EQ-5D-5L, although the CIs were overlapping.41 It will be interesting to keep under review if future studies will underpin these larger effect sizes for the German version.
 They are a relevant factor when comparing the MSK-HQ against the EQ-5D-5L, as for the latter the limited sensitivity to change is documented.42

 With pain, fatigue, physical function, symptom interference, sleep, self-efficacy and psychological well-being the MSK-HQ comprises seven domains.
 The items ‘understanding of your condition’ (item 12) and ‘confidence […] to manage your symptoms’ (item 13) were shown to be least stable in two previous studies on the original version.13, 40 Norton et al.40 have highlighted that ‘understanding’ or in terms of the self-regulation model of illness ‘illness coherence’43 and ‘confidence’ in the sense of ‘self-efficacy’44 are not well related to the severity of MSK-conditions.
 They even calculated a reduced score excluding these two items.
 Nevertheless, we would recommend these items are still used as they address important goals to achieve with the patient45 and emerged as important to patients when the MSK-HQ items were selected.
 The possibility of measuring the progress of a patient’s understanding of their condition, as well as how their self-efficacy changes with treatment, has been shown to have strong clinical and patient face validity.40 For the MSK-HQG the properties determined for the addressed items were not remarkable.